 Case Study: When an Agreement is really a “Hidden Franchise”

 Our Client’s Objective: Our client wanted to allow another business to operate under its name and use its logo, and just wanted a simple license agreement.

-MB Approach: Licenses for names and logos are tricky, because sometimes they really are franchises under federal and state law.
-If so, then that “simple license” just opened up a huge liability for the client.
+MB Approach: Licenses for names and logos are tricky because sometimes they really are franchises under federal and state law.
+If so, then that “simple license” just opened up a massive liability for the client.
 We talked about what the client really wanted, what type of controls they wanted over the business licensee, and then reviewed the law to see how far the client could go without stepping over that franchise line.

 What’s Next?
 We talked with the client to ensure that they were still willing to do the deal, with the limitations and requirements that we needed to include.
-It was a “GO,” so we drafted the agreement and the parties are happily working together.
+It was a “GO,” so we drafted the agreement, and the parties are happily working together.

 A key attribute that sets us apart is our reputation for smart and relevant business advice across a wide variety of business issues, such as:

-- Review of contracts, bank loan documents and other business agreements
+- Review of contracts, bank loan documents, and other business agreements

 - Expanding the business, with people or locations or both